Germany: Johannes Rau takes office as president.

 Senegal: Former foreign minister (1960-62, 1962-68) Doudou Thiam dies.

 Papua New Guinea: Prime Minister Bill Skate announces his resignation.
 On July 14 Parliament elects Sir Mekere Morauta as prime minister (99-5).
 On July 26 he announces his cabinet.
-Sir Michael Somare becomes foreign minister, Morauta himself takes the finance portfolio.
+Sir Michael Somare becomes foreign minister, Alfred Pogo defense minister, Morauta himself takes the finance and internal affairs portfolios.

 Rwanda: President Pasteur Bizimungu dismisses Foreign Minister Amri Sued Ismail.
 The following day Augustin Iyamuremye becomes foreign minister.

 Solomon Islands: John Lapli takes office as governor-general.

 Latvia: Vaira Vike-Freiberga is sworn in as president.

 Lebanon: Former prime minister (1980-84) Shafiq Wazzan dies.